Determined to uncover the best Halloween events Ireland serves up during the haunting season? You’re not alone.

 - Sandy Feet Farm, Kerry

-- Railway Preservation Society of Ireland (SOLD OUT)
+- Railway Preservation Society of Ireland (not running in 2023)

 - Halloween walking tours